On the Query Complexity of Training Data Reconstruction in Private Learning: Notation and Preliminaries

-In essence, for any pair of input datasets that differ in a single data point, the output distributions of the learner (as a function of the input dataset) must be sufficiently \emph{statistically indistinguishable}.
-There exist several relaxations of differential privacy in the literature that consider varying notions of statistical indistinguishability, a popular relaxation being R\'enyi Differential Privacy. \begin{definition}[R\'enyi Differential Privacy \cite{Mironov2017}] For any \(\epsilon \geq 0\) and \(\alpha > 1\), a randomized learner \(\learner:\dataspace^{N}\rightarrow\labelspace\) is \((\alpha, \epsilon)\)-R\'enyi differentially private(RDP) if, for every pair of datasets \(\dataset, \dataset' \in \dataspace\) such that $\rho_{H}(\dataset, \dataset')\leq 1$, the R\'enyi Divergence is bounded by \(\epsilon\):
+where $P,Q$ denote the output distributions $\cM(\cD),\cM(\cD')$, respectively. \end{definition} Informally, DP bounds the change in the output distribution induced by a randomized algorithm when one of the input samples is replaced or removed.
+The constraint ensures that the output distributions are sufficiently \emph{statistically indistinguishable}, often characterized by a constant contraction in the output space in terms of some statistical divergence.
+When defined in terms of the R\'enyi Divergence, we obtain the following popular relaxation of differential privacy: \begin{definition}[R\'enyi Differential Privacy (\cite{Mironov2017})] For any $\e\geq0, \alpha>1$, a randomized learner $\cM:\cZ^{N}\to\cH$ is $(\alpha,\e)$-R\'enyi differentially private(RDP) if, for every pair of neighboring datasets $\cD,\cD'$, the R\'enyi Divergence is bounded as follows:

-where \(P\) and \(Q\) denote the output distributions \(\learner(\dataset)\) and \(\learner(\dataset')\), respectively. \end{definition}
+where $P$ and $Q$ denote the output distributions $\cM(\cD)$ and $\cM(\cD')$, respectively. \end{definition}

-As is evident in the above definitions, traditional differential privacy is restricted to the discrete setting, where datasets can differ in a single element.
-The following definition extends the classical concept of differential privacy to general metric spaces.